Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Introduction

 Regarding physical systems of quantum information processors, we can broadly classify them into two major types, discrete-variable (DV) and continuous-variable (CV) systems.
 DV systems have finite quantum degrees of freedom, i.e. the Hilbert space is finite-dimensional.
 The most common case of a system with dimension two naturally encodes a quantum bit or qubit.
 Bosonic CV systems, on the other hand, have infinite quantum degrees of freedom in principle, i.e. the Hilbert space is infinite dimensional.~\footnote{In practice, a system with finite energy does not have infinite Hilbert space dimension.
 However, it is often still convenient to approximate it as an infinite dimensional system.} A harmonic oscillator is a typical example, where the occupation number can in general be zero, one, $\dots$ up to infinity.

 An important goal of QEC concerns the robust encoding of a qubit to a physical system.
 Regarding bosonic CV systems, a qubit can be naively encoded by making the otherwise equidistant gap between energy levels of an oscillator unequal, enabling the transition probability between the first two states, $\ket{0}$ and $\ket{1}$, controllable.
 This realizes an anharmonic oscillator focusing on the lowest two levels, as is the case of transmon qubits~\cite{Koch_2007,majer2007coupling,kjaergaard2020superconducting}.
-However, such a simple zero and one cut-off scheme is not making full use of the bosonic degree of freedom for CV systems, as pointed out by the breakthrough works of Chuang, Leung and Yamamoto~\cite{chuang1997bosonic}, and Gottesman, Kitaev and Preskill (GKP)~\cite{gkp2001}---the latter being the focus of this review.
+However, such a simple zero and one cut-off scheme is not making full use of the bosonic degree of freedom for CV systems, as pointed out by the breakthrough works of Chuang, Leung and Yamamoto~\cite{chuang1997bosonic}, and Gottesman, Kitaev and Preskill (GKP)~\cite{gkp2001}---the latter being the focus of this review. \QZ{Alternative approaches that rely on Gaussian states and Gaussian operations of bosonic systems have proven inadequate in achieving robust encoding~\cite{eisert2002nogodistillation,fiuravsek2002gaussian,giedke2002characterization,niset2009nogo} as universal quantum computing relies non-Gaussian elements~\cite{lloyd1999quantum}.
+In this sense, non-Gaussian states, such as GKP states, are a necessary ingredient in bosonic error correction.} Indeed, bosonic quantum error correction is widely recognized as a promising and hardware-efficient strategy for combating noise in futuristic quantum information processors.

-Since the work of GKP~\cite{gkp2001}, bosonic quantum error correction of encoding a qubit into an oscillator provides a promising hardware efficient approach to combat noise.
 For example, bosonic QEC codes implemented with microwave circuit quantum electrodynamics (cQED) systems are among the first codes to surpass the QEC break-even point~\cite{ofek2016extending,campagne2020quantum}.
-These achievements to protect a qubit have been summarized in numerous works and reviews~\cite{albert2018pra,terhal2020towards,puri2021rvw,cai2021bosonic,joshi2021quantum,albert2022bosonic}.